Studying chemistry

 Enrolling into university

 When the time came, my options were Computer Science and Chemistry.
-I convinced myself that I do not have enough knowledge about programming and computer science in general to be able to graduate from it and not fail.
+I convinced myself that I do not have enough knowledge about programming and Computer Science in general to be able to finish university.
 Yes, a top of the class student convinced himself at 18 years old that he wasn't good enough.
-So I chose to study chemistry, which was a subject I was good at in high school and since we actually had a lot of chemistry, I figured the university can't be that difficult to complete.
+So I chose to study Chemistry instead, which was a subject I was good at in high school and since we actually had a lot of Chemistry, I figured the university can't be that difficult to finish.

 The realization

-As I already explained in my About page, in my final university year before graduation, I realized my favourite subject thus far in the Bachelors program was Introduction to programming with Python.
-Yes, a non-chemistry subject, with my second favourite being math.
+As I already explained in my About page, in my final Bachelor's year, I realized my favourite subject thus far was Introduction to programming with Python.
+Yes, a non-chemistry subject, with my second favourite being Math.
 Both of these were from my first year of university and I think you can see where this is headed.
 I decided to start exploring my options for Masters and to continue learning how to code.
-At the time, the only change I could make is to enroll in a Masters degree in chemical engineering instead of chemistry.
-I took my chance and 5 years later, it was the best decision at the time.
+At the time, the only change I could make is to enroll in a Master's degree in Chemical Engineering instead of Chemistry.
+I took my chances and 5 years later, it was the best decision at the time.

 Chemical Engineer - the right path?

-There were still lots of things I disliked about my Masters but in general everything seemed much better than my Bachelors.
-More problem solving, more practical examples, learning modern approaches and solutions, things like fuel cells, solar cells, smart materials etc. Some time along the way I started leaning more into coding and I fell in love with frontend.
+There were still lots of things I disliked about my Master's but in general everything seemed much better than my Bachelor's.
+More problem solving, more practical examples, learning modern approaches and solutions, things like fuel cells, solar cells, smart materials etc. Some time along the way I started leaning more into coding and I fell in love with Frontend.
 That's a different story I will cover in another post.
-All I will say for now is that this bachelor to masters transition was the best decision I made at the time and I never looked back.
+All I will say for now is that this Bachelor's to Master's transition was the best decision I made at the time and I never looked back.

 Sometimes the best career decisions are the ones that feel uncertain at the time.